 How to Choose the Gelsea Mattress?

-Start with sleep position and how often you change positions.
-If you rotate between back and side or you dislike feeling stuck, choose the hybrid.
-If you’re a lighter side sleeper and you want a plush cradle, the green tea foam is the most forgiving.
-For hot sleepers who still want an all-foam feel, the cooling gel foam model is the safest pick.
-If you’re buying for a guest room or shared household preferences, the flippable mattress is the easiest compromise.
+Start with your sleep position.
+If you change positions often or hate feeling stuck, pick the hybrid.
+For a plush side-sleeper feel, the green tea foam was the most forgiving.
+For a cooler, quieter all-foam option, the cooling gel model was the most balanced.
+For a guest room or mixed preferences, the flippable mattress is the simplest compromise.

 Limitations